 Leakey’s Bookshop is every book lover’s dream!
 This bookshop is Scotland’s second-largest secondhand bookstore and is located inside an old Gaelic church that dates back to 1793.

-How to get here: The easiest way to get to Leakey’s Bookshop is to walk- it’s only a five minute stroll up the road!
+How to get here: The easiest way to get to Leakey’s Bookshop is to walk- it’s only a five minute stroll from Falcon Square.

 How to spend your evening

 To end your two days in Inverness I recommend heading to the Black Isle Bar for dinner and a drink, which is a short walk from Leakey’s Bookshop.